robblovell/TheOath/README.md

 Violence negates that revelation, burying the truth in a haze of fear and anger.
 If the audience of the protest fears you, they will not hear you.
 Non-violence means peaceful civil disobedience and useful mischief against immoral laws and power.

 People who are out of power, minorities,  immigrants, the non traditional and those at the fringes of society have learned this.
 But we all must learn this if there is to be change.

 We are taught to meet injustice with violence, that violence is somehow justified in that context.
 Violence is never justified, and further, the reacting person gives up their power when they respond with violence.
 The power of non-violence is its ability to win sympathy and to clearly demonstrate the injustice of an aggressor, an oppressor, the object of the protest.

-Please take this oath so that your voice will be heard and real power of non-violence activated.
+Please take this oath so that your voice will be heard and the real power of non-violence activated.

 ### Explanation:

-Being non-violent is the power that a protest holds that gives it a voice for change.
+Being non-violent is the power that a protest holds, that gives it a voice for change.

-Protesting involves the committing of acts of useful civil disobedience that is peaceful, non-violent and non-vengeful.
-These acts may be inconvenient to others, but brings attention to the injustices being protested.
+Protesting involves committing of acts of useful civil disobedience that is peaceful, non-violent and non-vengeful.
+These acts may be inconvenient to others, but brings attention to the injustices that are being protested.
 Indiscriminate vandalism isn’t useful mischief, throwing things is not useful mischief.
-Blocking traffic, sit ins, disobeying immoral laws, or defacing of symbols of oppression are examples of useful mischief.
+Examples of useful mischief are blocking traffic, sit ins, disobeying immoral laws, or defacing of symbols of oppression and hate.

 Violence is where protest ends and riots begin.
-Violence gives the object of a protest an excuse to commit violent acts and to suppress a protest.
-It overshadows the reason for the protest.
+Violence gives the object of a protest an excuse to commit violent acts and to suppress the protest.
+Violence overshadows the reason for the protest.
 <br><br>
 <br><br>
 <br><br>